Post Summary: Exploring Heceta Head Lighthouse and The Innkeeper’s House Nearby

 - Visiting the Lighthouse At Midnight: Nothing beats seeing the beam of light across the ocean in the middle of the night!
 Flashlights are provided with your reservation.

 - Read a Selection of Ghost Stories: A guest-contributed book of spooky stories and paranormal happenings on the property.
+It’s one of the most haunted lighthouses in Oregon!

 - Beautiful Wrap-Around Porch With Ocean Views: No better place to watch the sunset that out on the front porch!